MetaMask/keyring-api/docs/architecture.md

 - **Keyring account**: Is an account model that represents one or more blockchain accounts.

-- **Keyring Snap**: A Snap that implements the Keyring API.
+- **Account Snap**: A Snap that implements the Keyring API.

+- **Keyring Snap**: Same as Account Snap.

-- **Keyring request**: A request from MetaMask to a keyring Snap to perform an action on, or using, a keyring account.
+- **Keyring request**: A request from MetaMask to an account Snap to perform an action on, or using, a keyring account.
 It wraps the original request sent by the dapp and adds some metadata to it.

 ## System context diagram

-In most use cases, we will encounter the following systems when interacting with an account managed by a keyring Snap:
+In most use cases, we will encounter the following systems when interacting with an account managed by an account Snap:

 ```mermaid
 graph TD